suzuki-shunsuke/example-octo-sts/README.md

 ## How to try Octo STS

 1. [Create a repository using this template repository](https://github.com/new?template_name=example-octo-sts&template_owner=suzuki-shunsuke)
-1. [Install the GitHub App Octo STS](https://github.com/apps/octo-sts) to the forked repository
+1. [Install the GitHub App Octo STS](https://github.com/apps/octo-sts) to the created repository
 1. Fix `scope` and `subject` and create a pull request

 ```sh